R1quelme/R1quelme/README.md

 - 🔭 I'm currently working on web development projects in a company
 - 🌱 I am currently learning and improving in PHP, Node, React, JS and BD
 - 👯 My learning is based on creating projects and contributing to the open source community
-- 💬 Let's talk about programation?
+- 💬 Wanna chat about programmation?

 ### How to reach me 🌎